 DIY Nut Milk

-You won’t believe how easy it is to make your own nut milk.
-Plus, everything from smoothies to chia seed pudding to oatmeal to turmeric lattes (or whatever else you cook up with milk or dairy-free alternatives) will taste so much better when you add in homemade nut milk.
+You won’t believe how easy it is to make your own nut (or seed) milk.
+Plus, everything from smoothies to chia pudding to oatmeal to turmeric lattes will taste so much better when you add in your homemade version of this kitchen staple.
 You also avoid carrageenan, added sugar, and other mystery ingredients.
 Use any nuts or seeds you like following this basic recipe.
 All you need are a few ingredients, a blender, and a nut milk bag.
 Enjoy!

-1 cup nuts (almonds, cashews, Brazil nuts, and hazelnuts work great)
+1 cup nuts (almonds, cashews, Brazil nuts, hazelnuts, or hemp seeds)

 3 cups filtered water